RabadanLab/ViromeOfManhattan/README.md

 4. ORF search in contigs of unknown origin
 5. Filter and parse blast results into tidy human-readable report

-The `remap` subcommand maps the reads which did not map (from scan, step1) to the assembly of contigs.
+The `remap` subcommand maps the reads which did not map (from `scan` step1) to the assembly of contigs.

 **Usage Examples**